sibbiii/how-we-dev-mw/doc/source/01_welcome.md

 Thirdly, we cannot cover any possible situation we will encounter in our daily business with a rule.
 What to do then?

 We believe that mindset is more important than strict rules.
 Remember the assumption from above: We trust each other.
 This is why we will focus on mindset in the sections that follow and hope that these guiding principles will help you to make the best possible choices in whatever situation we are in.

+Changing habits is hard.
+Changing habits takes a long time.
+Give it a try.
+Trust me, it's worth it!